-- Select the role pair. - d) Click OK to save your changes for the scheduled task action, or click Cancel to exit without saving changes. - 7.
+- If a success string is entered, then the action is considered successful if the string is found in the stdout. - If a success string is not entered, then the action is considered successful only if nothing returns in stderr. - d) Click OK to save your changes for the scheduled task action, or click Cancel to exit without saving changes. - 7.
 You can run a scheduled task on success or failure of this task.
 Find the fields below the task table that provide those options.
 From the pull down lists beside each option, you can choose an existing scheduled task to run on success (Run the following task if successful), or on failure (Run the following task on failure) of the current scheduled task.